h2oai/h2o-3/h2o-docs/src/product/performance-and-prediction.rst

     [10 rows x 3 columns]

-    # Predict the leaf node assigment using the GBM model and test data.
-    # Predict based on the path from the root node of the tree.
-    predict_lna = model.predict_leaf_node_assignment(test, "Path")

 Predicting Leaf Node Assignment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For tree-based models, including GBM, DRF, and Isolation Forest, the ``h2o.predict_leaf_node_assignment()`` function predicts the leaf assignment on an H2O model.
+For tree-based models, including GBM, DRF, and Isolation Forest, the ``h2o.predict_leaf_node_assignment()`` function predicts the leaf node assignment on an H2O model.

 This function predicts against a test frame.
 For every row in the test frame, this function returns the leaf placements of the row in all the trees in the model.
 An optional Type can also be specified to define the placements.
 Placements can be represented either by paths to the leaf nodes from the tree root (``Path`` - default) or by H2O's internal identifiers (``Node_ID``).
 The order of the rows in the results is the same as the order in which the data was loaded.